 Why Consider Rehab for Opioid Abuse at Wilmington Treatment Center

-Without effective professional intervention, a person who has been abusing opioids risks continued damage to his or her physical, cognitive, emotional, and socioeconomic wellbeing.
+When looking for opioid addiction treatment, you or your loved one may have been searching broadly for “rehab centers near me?”
+In Wilmington, NC, there is only one clear choice.
+Without effective professional intervention, a person who has been abusing opioids risks continued damage to his or her physical, cognitive, emotional, and socioeconomic well-being.
 Depending upon the specific opioid or opioids that an individual has been abusing, and the length and severity of that abuse, he or she may experience brain, heart, lung, kidney, and liver damage.
 He or she may also contract HIV/AIDS, hepatitis C, and other blood-borne diseases.
 Memory problems, impaired judgment, diminished cognitive abilities, and the development or worsening of anxiety, paranoia, and depression can all occur when a person fails to get help for an opioid use disorder.
 From a social and economic perspective, continued opioid abuse is likely to have a profoundly detrimental impact on a person’s ability to succeed in school, get and keep a job, meet his or her financial responsibilities, avoid legal problems, and maintain healthy interpersonal relationships.
 However, with effective professional help, an individual can begin to heal from the damage caused by prior opioid abuse, can stop his or her descent into further despair, and can learn how to live a healthy drug-free life.

 Types of Treatment Offered at Wilmington Treatment Center for Opioid Abuse